Desperately Seeking Susan: Soundtrack

-The soundtrack was released on both vinyl and CD together with the soundtrack to the film Making Mr. Right.
-The soundtrack does not feature any of the other songs in the film including Madonna's "Into the Groove", which can be found on the European 1985 re-release of Like a Virgin.
+The soundtrack, composed by Thomas Newman, was released on both vinyl and CD together with the soundtrack to another Seidelman film, Making Mr. Right.
+The soundtrack does not feature any of the other songs in the film.
 The film captures the feel of the underground Bohemian/new wave scene of the early to mid-1980s New York City, a scene that helped Madonna get her big break in the music business.

 Madonna recorded a song for the movie, titled "Desperately Seeking Susan".
-It ended up not being used in the film, and a demo she just finished at the time called "Into the Groove" was used instead.
-The demo version can only be heard in the movie.
-The song was a huge commercial success but was not included on the film's soundtrack, despite being heard in the film, because licensing restrictions involving Madonna's record label prohibited her songs from being mixed in with other artists.
-The video for "Into the Groove" consists of clips from the film compiled by Doug Dowdle of Parallax Productions.
+It ended up not being used in the film, and a demo she had just finished, "Into the Groove", was used instead.
+Only the demo version can be heard in the movie.
+The song was a huge commercial success.
+In some territories, it was included on a 1985 reissue of Like a Virgin, but in the United States it was only released as a double A-side 12″ single with "Angel".
+The song's music video consists of clips from the film, edited by Doug Dowdle of Parallax Productions.

 Reception

 Box office

-The film was released on March 29, 1985 in the United States, and grossed $1,526,098 in its first weekend.
-It was a commercial success, making $27,398,584 in the United States.
+The film had a limited release on March 29 before its official wide release on April 12, 1985, in the United States, and grossed $1,526,098 in its first weekend.
+It was a commercial success of its time, making $27,398,584 in the United States.
 The film was released on September 6, 1985 in the United Kingdom, and grossed £1,175,133 in its first weekend.
 Its total gross in the United Kingdom was £2,331,907.
 It also became the most successful Orion Pictures film in Europe at that point.

-Critical reception and accolades
+Critical reception

-On Rotten Tomatoes the film has rating of 84% based on 31 reviews.
-The site's critical consensus reads; "Desperately Seeking Susan works with its fairy tale depiction of New York and the fun, frothy chemistry generated by its two leads."
-On Metacritic it has a score of 71% based on reviews from 16 critics, indicating "generally favorable reviews".
+Desperately Seeking Susan was praised by critics.
+On Metacritic it has a score of 71% based on reviews from 16 critics, indicating "generally favorable" reviews.
+Roger Ebert of The Chicago Sun Times gave the film three stars out of a possible four, saying it was essentially a screwball comedy, which "bopped around New York, introducing us to unforgettable characters".

+Both Rosanna Arquette and Madonna received generally high critical acclaim for their portrayal of Roberta and Susan respectively.
+In Costume and Cinema (2001), professor of film studies, Sarah Street considered Madonna's role as Susan as arguably her "best film performance".
+In similar remarks, film critics like James Monaco deemed it as "Madonna's best role", playing a character "loosely based on herself".
 In her review for The New Yorker, critic Pauline Kael referred to Madonna as "an indolent, trampy goddess."
-Roger Ebert of The Chicago Sun-Times gave the film 3 stars out of a possible 4, saying it was essentially a screwball comedy, which "bopped around New York, introducing us to unforgettable characters".

-Both Rosanna Arquette and Madonna received generally critical acclaim for their portrayal of Roberta and Susan respectively.
-In Costume and Cinema (2001), professor of film studies, Sarah Street estimated it as arguably "Madonna's best film performance" further explaining that clothes had an important role.
-In similar remarks, film critics such as James Monaco deemed it "Madonna's best role", playing a character "loosely based on herself".
-Arquette won the BAFTA Award for Best Actress in a Supporting Role for her portrayal of Roberta and achieved a nomination for Best Actress in a Comedy or Musical in the Golden Globes.